 Generally, the longer the term you’re willing to commit to, the lower your rates will be in the long run.
 This is because you’re staying ahead of rising medical costs due to inflation.
-But, sometimes a long term isn’t the best option.
+But, sometimes a long term isn’t the best option; short term life insurance is the solution, instead.
 Here are some situations where a person might be interested in a year-to-year term:

 - They’re interested in only covering short term debts and obligations

 - They anticipate employer-based coverage will begin sometime in the near future